mapbox/mbxmapkit/RELEASING.md

 1. Update `CHANGELOG.md` with change notes for the version.
 1. Update `README.md` as appropriate.
 Note that it references the screenshot mentioned above.
 1. Create a tag with the version in `master` and push the tag.
 1. Update the website docs in the `mb-pages` branch as appropriate.
-Be sure to update `version` in `_config.mb-pages.yml`.
+Be sure to update `version` in `_config.yml` and `_config.mb-pages.yml`.
 These docs might also reference the screenshot if it was updated above, so be sure to check context.
 1. Release on CocoaPods:
     - Switch to the `packaging` branch.
     - Run `git submodule update` to bring the CocoaPods working copy up to date.